wp-plugins/recent-facebook-posts/readme.txt

 = Why do I need to create a Facebook application? =
 In order to query content on Facebook an application is needed.
 Facebook doesn't allow their content publicly to anyone, they want to know "who is asking".
 You don't need to submit your app to the App Center in order for it to work though.

+= Do you have a working demo I can take a look at? = Sure, [here](http://wpdemo.dannyvankooten.com/).
+The widget is located in the right sidebar and shows posts from [my Facebook page](http://www.facebook.com/DannyvanKootenCOM).
+"Like" it, while you're at it!

 == Screenshots ==